kahypar/mt-kahypar/mt-kahypar/partition/refinement/gains/README.md

-# Guide for Implementing a New Objective Function
+# Guide for Implementing a Custom Objective Function

-*TODO*: currently only minimization possible, only objective function defined on hyperedges possible
+We have defined a common interface for our gain computation techniques that we use in our refinement algorithms.
+This enables us to extend Mt-KaHyPar with new objective functions without touching the internal implementation of the refinement algorithms.
+This guide explains step-by-step how you can add your new custom objective function to Mt-KaHyPar.
+The only limitation of the current implementation is that you only can define minimization problems and the objective function must be defined on the hyperedges.

 ## Setup